Better Sleep for Better Health

 Why do a program?

-In a nutshell, we do not set up false expectations about making radical changes to long-term problems overnight, with guarantees that we can magically fix everything that is wrong with one session.
-Instead, we understand that changing attitudes and behaviours takes time, especially once they have become firmly ingrained as habits, so all of our programs are meant to be used for a minimum of 4 to 8 weeks, or longer.
+In a nutshell, I do not set up false expectations about making radical changes to long-term problems overnight, with guarantees that I can magically fix everything that is wrong with one session.
+Instead, I understand that changing attitudes and behaviours takes time, especially once they have become firmly ingrained as habits, so all programs are meant to be used for a minimum of 4 to 8 weeks, or longer.

-We start with an extensive evaluation of all things sleep-related to determine how to proceed.
-Participants complete a series of questionnaires which are reviewed by their sleep coach.
+I start with an extensive evaluation of all things sleep-related to determine how to proceed.
+Participants complete a series of questionnaires which are reviewed.
 Guidance is then provided which is specific to the individual and their personal needs.

 An added bonus when doing a program is that if you run into any problems or have any questions between session, you have access to email exchanges and online chat sessions for ongoing support and direction as well as providing accountability, assistance with problem-solving, and progress monitoring.

-The benefit of the in-office sessions is that they allow for the addition of therapies and activities that use the tools and equipment in our office.
-In-office appointments are only available in Regina, SK.
+The benefit of the in-person sessions is that they allow for the addition of therapies and activities that use the tools and equipment I have available.
+In-person appointments are only available in Regina, SK and area (travel charges may apply).

 What do you need to complete the sleep programs?